sardana-org/sardana/CONTRIBUTING.md

 - All standalone documentation should be written in plain text (``.rst``) files using [reStructuredText][] for markup and formatting.
-All such documentation should be placed in directory `doc/source` of the sardana source tree.
-The documentation in this location will serve as the main source for sardana documentation and all existing documentation should be converted to this format.
+All such documentation should be placed in directory `doc/source` of the Sardana source tree.
+The documentation in this location will serve as the main source for Sardana documentation and all existing documentation should be converted to this format.
 - **Up to which level we will guarantee the documentation to be addressable?**
    We guarantee up to three levels of the documentation chapters to be addressable.